Review of Pedego Trike Electric Tricycle

 Pedaling outside is not reserved only for fit young people and athletes with powerful legs and perfect balance.
-With an electric tricycle like Pedego Trike, anyone can enjoy a spin around the town and get a good exercise.
+With an electric tricycle for adults like Pedego Trike, anyone can enjoy a spin around the town and get a good exercise.

 This tricycle puts you in a comfortable upright riding position, and its low-step frame lets you get on and off with ease.
 Thus, it is very accessible.

 - Powered by a 250W geared front hub motor with 30Nm of torque.

 - The 396Wh (36V 11Ah) battery can take you up to 33 miles on 10 cents worth of electricity.